recalledz/project-start/docs/12-buildings.md

 This section covers all sect buildings and ornament structures, their costs, effects, and unlock requirements.

 Buildings become available once your sect has gathered **20 Softwood**.
 This unlocks the "Build" button in the sect navigation which opens an overlay listing all constructable buildings.
+Construction is instantaneous when purchased.

 Housing Buildings